Stuart K. Hayashi

 Yes, cherish your favorite symbols, your favorite symbols representing your professed values.
 But more than that, the symbols representing your professed values shall retain their glory no more than the extent to which you abide by those same professed values in your literal, concrete actions.

-symbolism that retains meaning insofar as it is backed up by concrete action.
+This is full of some of my favorite symbolism -- symbolism that retains meaning insofar as it is backed up by concrete action. |

 Part One | Part Two | Part Three | Entire Essay on One Page